surma/surma.dev/content/things/webgpu.md

   }
 |||

 If you want, you can run this [demo][demo1] and inspect the full source.

-Note: the newly added lines do not seem to be needed anymore.
+Note: the extra additions do not seem happen anymore.
+But we keep them to stop extra executions.
 [See this issue][no length check needed].

 ### A structure for the madness